 ○ Simply be willing to help when Mom and Dad ask for help!

-Q: What is the “savings” for?
+Q: What is their “savings” for?

 Q: Do you really do this every week?

-The “80% Success Rule” applies more to this process than anything else!
+My “80% Success Rule” (noted below) applies more to this process than anything else!
 There are times we forget to charge them for something we bought while at the store.
 I’m sure there are times we’ve forgotten to pay them for extra chores.
 (Although, they are responsible for leaving us invoices [sticky notes] on the counter.
 Before she could write well, our daughter was responsible for bringing us the sticky notes so we could write the invoice.)